alexjackhughes/from-a-to-z/journal.md

 2. Colorize them
 3. Split every preview into 100px x 100px tiles at full resolution and size
 4. We write the o3 script to search those tiles for landmarks

+Before we do that though, let's save where we are and push to github.